 As a public company, we have incurred and will continue to incur significant legal, accounting and other expenses.
 The Sarbanes-Oxley Act of 2002, the Dodd-Frank Wall Street Reform and Consumer Protection Act, the listing requirements of The Nasdaq Global Select Market and other applicable securities rules and regulations impose various requirements on public companies, including establishment and maintenance of effective disclosure and financial controls and corporate governance practices.
 Our management and other personnel devote and will need to continue to devote a substantial amount of time to these compliance initiatives.
 Moreover, these rules and regulations have increased and will continue to increase our legal and financial compliance costs and make some activities more time-consuming and costly.
-For example, we expect that these rules and regulations will continue to make it more difficult for us to attract and retain qualified members of our board of directors.
+For example, we expect that these rules and regulations will continue to make it more difficult and more expensive for us to maintain director and officer liability insurance, which in turn could make it more difficult for us to attract and retain qualified members of our board of directors.